MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 ```

 > [!NOTE]
-> To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
+> To use that feature you need to configure your application properly for the Crash service.
 >
-> This feature is thus dependent on [Processing crashes in JavaScript](#process).
+> This feature depends on [Processing crashes in JavaScript](#process).

 ### Ask for the users' consent to send a crash log

-If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to App Center.
+If user privacy is important to you, you should get your users' confirmation before sending a crash report to App Center.
 The SDK exposes a callback that tells App Center Crashes to await your users' confirmation before sending any crash reports.

 If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of the following options: **Always Send**, **Send**, and **Don't send**.
 Based on the input, you will tell the App Center Crashes what to do and the crash will then be handled accordingly.